andyyusydney/cal-days-difference-nodejs/README.md

 ### Running with arguments

 You can also pass in arguments.
-Arguments are assumed to be the query.
+Both are optional.

 ``` sh
 npm start date1 date2